capslocky/git-cheat-sheet/git.md

 git revert | TO DESCRIBE
-git rebase -i head~3 | TO DESCRIBE git pull --ff-only | TO DESCRIBE git diff f48209a 07f27f4 > some.patch | TO DESCRIBE
+git rebase -i head~3 | TO DESCRIBE git pull --ff-only | TO DESCRIBE
-git apply some.patch | TO DESCRIBE

 ## git basic combos ##